Tomato, Zucchini, and Yellow Squash Tian: A Provençal Recipe

 If you enjoyed this recipe, subscribe to my YouTube channel for more delicious ideas, and check out my Amazon store for my favorite kitchen tools and ingredients.

-A round baking dish filled with neatly arranged slices of zucchini and tomato, topped with sautéed onions and herbs, set on a white marble surface.
+A round baking dish filled with sliced zucchini, yellow squash, and tomato, topped with cooked onions and herbs, arranged in a circular pattern.

 No ratings yet